tomahawkins/horsetooth/README.md

     Then exploring all the boats in all the sheds.
 -   Map out the various motorcycle/4-wheeler tracks throughout the neighborhoods.
--   4-wheeler "tag".
+-   4-wheeler tag.
 -   Steph and Tom getting caught by the cops on her 4-wheeler.
 Jeff and Merck coming around the corner at the same time.
--   Collecting the park entry fees from the parking lot depost station.
+-   Collecting the park entry fees from the parking lot deposit station.
 -   Several kids going in to the little store to buy all their toilet paper.
 -   Dry ice bombs.
 -   Mailbox bowling.
 -   Road construction barrel pinball.
 -   Acquiring a school bell.
+-   Going on a hike, getting cliffed out, then lowering Michael down a cliff face by hand (to lazy to find an easier way down).
+-   Harv borrowing his mom's car and then practicing for the Mickey Thopson Grand Prix down at reservoir.
+My biggest regret was not being there.
+Those who were told stories of serious air time in a full up car.